Note

 In this article, you deploy a highly available PostgreSQL database on AKS.

-- If you haven't already created the required infrastructure for this deployment, follow the steps in Create infrastructure for deploying a highly available PostgreSQL database on AKS to get set up, and then you can return to this article.
+- If you still need to create the required infrastructure for this deployment, follow the steps in Create infrastructure for deploying a highly available PostgreSQL database on AKS to get set up, and then return to this article.

 Important